Hart-Celler Act: Congressional hearings

-The voting of the Immigration and Nationality Act of 1965
+Voting on the bill

-Once the Immigration and Nationality Act of 1965 was passed in the subcommittees and brought to floors of Congress, it was widely supported.
+Once the bill was passed in the subcommittees and brought to floors of Congress, it was widely supported.
 Senator Philip Hart introduced the administration-backed immigration bill, which was reported to the Senate Judiciary Committee's Immigration and Naturalization Subcommittee.
 Representative Emanuel Celler introduced the bill in the United States House of Representatives, which voted 320 to 70 in favor of the act, while the United States Senate passed the bill by a vote of 76 to 18.
 In the Senate, 52 Democrats voted yes, 14 no, and 1 abstained.
 Among Senate Republicans, 24 voted yes, 3 voted no, and 1 abstained.
 In the House, 202 Democrats voted yes, 60 voted no, and 12 abstained, 118 Republicans voted yes, 10 voted no, and 11 abstained.
 In total, 74% of Democrats and 85% of Republicans voted for passage of this bill.
 Most of the no votes were from the American South, which was then still strongly Democratic.
 During debate on the Senate floor, Senator Ted Kennedy, speaking of the effects of the Act, said, "our cities will not be flooded with a million immigrants annually. ...
 Secondly, the ethnic mix of this country will not be upset."

 Sen. Hiram Fong (R-HI) answered questions concerning the possible change in the United States' cultural pattern by an influx of Asians:

 Asians represent six-tenths of 1 percent of the population of the United States ... with respect to Japan, we estimate that there will be a total for the first 5 years of some 5,391 ... the people from that part of the world will never reach 1 percent of the population ...
 Our cultural pattern will never be changed as far as America is concerned.

 — U.S. Senate, Subcommittee on Immigration and Naturalization of the Committee on the Judiciary, Washington, D.C., Feb.
 10, 1965, pp.71, 119.

 Democratic Rep. Michael A. Feighan (OH-20), along with some other Democrats, insisted that "family unification" should take priority over "employability", on the premise that such a weighting would maintain the existing ethnic profile of the country.
 That change in policy instead resulted in chain migration dominating the subsequent patterns of immigration to the United States.
 In removing racial and national discrimination the Act would significantly alter the demographic mix in the U.S.

 When the act was on the floor, two possible amendments were created in order to impact the Western Hemisphere aspect of the legislation.
 In the House, the MacGregor Amendment was debated; this amendment called for the Western Hemisphere limit to be 115,000 immigrants annually.
 This amendment was rejected in a 189–218 record vote.
 Then the act was pushed to the Senate, where a similar amendment was proposed (possibly creating a cap of 115,000 immigrants annually from the Western Hemisphere), but this was also never passed.